-Solid Black, apricotand red puppies are looking for a loving home.
-Click the Available Poodle Puppies Button for more puppy photos.
+Apricot and red puppies are now available.
+We have two adult females looking for their forever homes.
+Click the Available Poodle Puppies Button for more photos of puppies and adults.

 We believe that standard poodles are loving members of the family.
 They are excellent companions who are devoted to their people.

 Poodles have a range of personality traits with varying levels of play drive, retrieve drive, prey drive, and, of course, couch-potato-ness.
 Most poodles love to play.
 Average, well-socialized poodles love to go everywhere with their family.
 The hallmarks of the standard poodle personality are well-rounded athleticism, intelligence, and a will-try-anything attitude that makes for a can-go-anywhere kind of dog.

 Standard poodles don't shed, are good with with children, and generally interact well with other pets.
 Just like people, each is unique and comes in a wide range of colors and patterns.
 Whether it's one of many solid colors, spotted or parti, a brindle, tuxedo, sable, or a phantom pattern, there's a standard poodle for everyone.

 Poodles need quality time with people and other animals, physical exercise and mental stimulation, quality food, medical care and grooming.
 Poodles are not outdoor dogs to be left tied up, away from people.
 Due to their high intelligence and athletic abilities they need something to do, someone to play with, and someone to guide them.
 If you have any questions about how best to care for your new family member, just ask.
 We're happy to help!

 Heart Song Standard Poodles is located just outside of Huntsville, Alabama on 4 acres where the poodles can watch our horses, bark without fear of bothering the neighbors and enjoy the natural outdoors.
 We are 1 and 1/2 hours to Nashville or Chattanooga and 3 and 1/2 hours to Atlanta, Georgia.